 You may be called to the hospital at any time.
 In most cases you will arrive 4 hours prior to surgery.
-The Pancreas and Kidney Transplant Coordinator will direct you to what entrance of the hospital to use and where to go from there.
+The Kidney Transplant Coordinator will direct you to what entrance of the hospital to use and where to go from there.

 What To Bring